Watering plants: measure soil moisture for proper plant care

 Houseplants or potted are container plants, which means they are in a pot with a limited amount of soil.
 The water that is administered, including all salts contents, end up right in the pot.
 The plant absorbs the salts (nutrients) that it needs in the form of dissolved salts, called ions.
 Water is how these salts are transported.
 If there are many unabsorbable salts in the water that the plant doesn’t use, then the salts remain behind in the pot and gradually accumulate.
 This is also referred to as salinity which is harmful to the plant.

 The best temperature is room temperature, this is the same temperature that the plant itself has in order to avoid thermal shock.
 In the summer we prefer a cold shower, but plants don’t.
 Keep the thermal shock as minimal as possible.
 Tropical and subtropical plants suffer the most from thermal shock.
 That why these plants are often in a greenhouse, to prevent a change in temperature as much as possible.

 How do I watering plants in large containers such as balcony and / or patio plants?
 Some plants are in large pots and end up on the patio in the spring, right in the full sun.
 Thus, a lot of water is required.
 So, you can water plentiful in the morning, not too quickly of course, until water comes out the bottom of the pot.
 This also immediately drains out the salinity, but don’t do this too intensely because otherwise you flush out the rich potting soil.
 Also make sure that the fertilization is done properly, because also fertilizers flush away.
 The frequency of giving the plant water depends greatly on the plant and the conditions.

-With a thirsty-light in the pot of the plant, you will be alerted when the plant is thirsty.
+With a plant pulse moisture sensor in the pot of the plant, you will be alerted when the plant is thirsty.
 This gardening tool measures the moisture content of the soil every second.